oleurud/CarND-Vehicle-Detection/writeup.md

 You're reading it!

+###Code structure

+The app starts in the `main.py` file.
+This uses the files on `src` folder:

+- `training.py`: with the methods of the training process
+- `detection.py`: with the class VehicleDetector to detect de vehicles
+- `lesson_functions.py`: with the method from the class used by `training.py` and `detection.py`

 ###Histogram of Oriented Gradients (HOG)

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.